 With florals everywhere, it’s natural to wonder how much wedding flowers cost.
 What’s the average cost of wedding flowers?
 How much should you be spending on flowers?
 Are there ways to cut costs on flowers?

 Average Cost of Wedding Flowers

 One of the best places to showcase a gorgeous floral arrangement is the bridal bouquet.
-As a bride walks down the aisle, all eyes are on her.
-Of course, guests will be admiring the bride in her wedding dress, but the flowers won’t go unnoticed.
+As a bride walks down the aisle at the wedding ceremony, all eyes are on her.

 Cost of Boutonnieres

 Boutonnieres can really elevate a suit for a wedding.
 By purchasing boutonnieres, everyone in your wedding party can have matching flowers as part of their ensemble.

 Since boutonnieres are usually only one flower, they’re much cheaper than bouquets.
 Based on various estimates, the average price of a boutonniere is $18, and they range from $15 to $25 in price.